Radio Islam: History

 In May 1992 newspaper Expressen revealed that Rami had received financial support from PLO during the time he founded Radio Islam, and that he also had received some support from Iran.
 PLO had already broken all contact with, and dissociated from Rami because of his racist and pro-Nazi ideas, some long time before Expressen picked up the story.

 Radio Islam was off the air from 1993 to 1995, but the program returned in 1996 under Rami's direction, the same year that he established the Radio Islam website.
 Rami was again convicted and fined by the Swedish court in October 2000.
 Rami has been investigated for hate crimes in France and Sweden for his role in maintaining the Radio Islam website.
 The latest investigation ended in 2004 when the Swedish prosecutor was unable to prove that Rami was responsible for the content.

+In 2015, the Italian language version of Radio Islam reposted a neo-Nazi article naming ‘influential Italian Jews,’ though not all those listed in the piece were actually Jewish.
+The list prompted police in Rome to investigate the website.
+The website titled the list as members of the "Nazi-Jewish mafia".

+Rami has been investigated, charged, convicted, and fined for hate speech and hate crimes, and in addition, Radio Islam was shut down by Swedish authorities multiple times.
+However, Rami and his website are still quite influential and he has published books, in addition to voicing support for militant groups like Hezbollah and neo-Nazi groups.

+In a 2018 interview with Lebanese news station Al-Mayadeen, Rami refused to draw a distinction between Jews and Zionists and equated Jews to the mafia, stating: “the Zionists are occupying Europe and the West both politically and in terms of the media.”
+And in addition stating: “there is no difference between Jews and Zionists” and said that Judaism “is like a mafia in the West.”